Learn Korean With Stray Kids with these 23 Song Recommendations (Full Translations Included!)

 CASE 143

-I'm totally sucked into your lethal charm
+I'm completely sucked into your lethal charm

-You keep stirring me up
+You keep tempting me

 CASE 143 turns a simple love confession into a playful detective story.
 Stray Kids treat their sudden crush like a mysterious case file they have to crack, labeling it “143” – the old pager code for “I love you.”
 From the very first line, they admit that this unexpected incident has them completely hooked, as if the suspect (their love interest) keeps leaving clues they cannot ignore.
 The members describe racing thoughts, a fast-beating heart, and emotion overload, asking themselves again and again: “Why do I keep getting attracted?”
 Their feelings feel almost illogical, impossible to explain, yet impossible to escape.